Anwar Ibrahim says he has 'strong majority' to form a new government in Malaysia

 READ: As Sabah heads to polls on Sep 26, what's at stake for the main political blocs?

-"I was supposed to meet the king on Tuesday, 11am but it was postponed because His Majesty was hospitalised," said Mr Anwar, adding that he had spoken with the king on telephone on Tuesday night.
+"I was supposed to have an audience with the king on Tuesday 11am but it was postponed because His Majesty was hospitalised," said Mr Anwar, adding that he had spoken with the king on telephone on Tuesday night.

 On Tuesday evening, Istana Negara said Malaysian King Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah had been admitted to the National Heart Institute.

-When asked to reveal the list of MPs who are with him, Mr Anwar replied that he would only reveal this after meeting with the king.
+When asked to reveal the list of MPs who are with him, Mr Anwar replied that he would only reveal this after the royal audience.

-"We need a strong, stable government to run this country and save the country," he said.
+He claimed that he has close to two-thirds parliamentary majority.
+"Not four, five or six ...
+I'm talking about much more than that," he said.

+Those who supported him, he said, would have to respect integrity, good governance, anti-corruption and the rule of law.

+"Of course it is a Malay Bumiputera-majority, but a (government) that is inclusive of race and religious denominations in the country.
+That is a very clear position that I'm not prepared to compromise.
+I'm glad to say, those with me have decided and have strongly endorsed this position," he noted.

-Previously, Mr Anwar had been tipped to take over from Dr Mahathir Mohamad, who became the country’s seventh prime minister after Pakatan Harapan (PH) defeated Barisan Nasional (BN) coalition in the 2018 general election.
+Previously, Mr Anwar had been tipped to take over from Dr Mahathir, who became the country’s seventh prime minister after Pakatan Harapan (PH) defeated Barisan Nasional (BN) coalition in the 2018 general election.

 READ: Commentary - Malaysian politics is going through a midlife crisis